nico-martin/spa-server/readme.md

 # Node Metas

 > **Note:** This is a very early preview.
-So a lot of things are not yet final.
+So right now I expect to introduce breaking changes with each release.

-Node Metas is a NodeJS lib that starts a production ready NodeJS Webserver, serves a specific dir and allows you to manipulate the meta headers inside the index.html.
+"Node Metas" is a NodeJS library that starts a production ready NodeJS Webserver, serves a specific dir and allows you to manipulate the meta headers inside the index.html.

 This is super useful if you only need to add server-side rendered meta tags but you don't want to render the whole app serverside.